 Also, Ferrovial has estimated that a 10% appreciation of the euro at year-end against the main currencies in which the Group has investments would have an impact on the Parent's equity of EUR -524 million, of which 49% would relate to the impact of the pound sterling and 36% to that of the Canadian dollar.
-This fluctuation in the value of the euro would have an impact on total assets of EUR -1,911 million, of which 55% would relate to the investments in US dollars, 25% to the investments in pounds sterling and 12% to the investments in Canadian dollars.
+This fluctuation in the value of the euro would have an impact on total assets of EUR -1,911 million, of which 55% would relate to the investments in US dollars, 25% to the investments in Canadian dollars.